 - Addiction progression.
 Women typically start using lower doses of drugs and alcohol but progress more quickly than men.
 They find it more difficult to quit and are more likely to relapse following abstinence.

 - Starting treatment.
 Women tend to enter treatment sooner than men.
 At the same time, they often have more obstacles in terms of childcare, a lack of health insurance and lower paying jobs.

 - Co-occurring disorders.
 Women are also more likely to have co-occurring mental illness when seeking treatment, particularly mood and anxiety disorders.

-What are the Benefits of Gender-Specific Treatment?
+What are the Benefits of Gender-Specific Treatment for Substance Abuse?

 In addition to the differences in substance abuse, men and women tend to have different expectations for treatment.
-This is why it’s helpful to offer gender-specific treatment programs, as men and women can work with the staff to develop a recovery plan that meets their unique needs.
+This is why it’s helpful to offer gender-specific treatment substance abuse programs, as men and women can work with the staff to develop a recovery plan that meets their unique needs.
 These plans can also take into account potential barriers to recovery, such as childcare, education and work.

 Here are some benefits of gender-specific holistic outpatient treatment: